brandur/sorg/content/passages-drafts/002-japan.md

 Shibu Onsen. _Onsen_ (♨) is the Japanese word for a natural hot spring.
-Some towns, like Shibu Onsen, that are intrinsically linked to their hot springs that "onsen" is added to their name.
+Some towns, like Shibu Onsen, that are intrinsically linked to their hot springs that "onsen" is right in their name.

-The town has a narrow main road with nine bath houses built along it that makes an amazing walk.
-Most of them don't even have reception areas; instead there are two doors leading to men and women's changing rooms that lead right off the street.
+The town has a narrow main road with nine bath houses built along it.
+It's largely pedestrian-first and is a very peaceful walk and excellent embodiment of rural Japan.
+Most of the onsens don't even have reception areas; instead there are two doors leading to men and women's changing rooms that lead right off the street.
 Visitors get a master key from the ryokan they're staying at and walk up and down the street visiting each one clothed only in basic yukata robes and with geta sandals clacking against the stone.
 It's said to be good fortune to make it to all nine.

 ![Shibu Onsen](/assets/passages/002-japan/shibu-onsen@2x.jpg)